iRaseth/TCP-IP-Server_handling_http/README.md

 ## About

-Project created in order to learn how do the sockets work at the very low level, also to understand basics of http protocol.
+Project created in order to learn how do the sockets work at the low level, also to understand basics of http protocol.

 #### Technologies used
 * C